abethcrane/bethcrane.com/_posts/2015-09-28-backpacking-lake-bear.md

 {% assign image-list = "/assets/media/2015-09-28/redmushroom.jpg|/assets/media/2015-09-28/orangemushrooms.jpg|/assets/media/2015-09-28/purplemushroom.jpg" | split: "|" %}

-{% include image-grid.html urls=image-list caption="Speaking of mushrooms, there were a ridiculous quantity!
+{% include image-grid.html urls=image-list alt="A photo of a mushroom in the woods" caption="Speaking of mushrooms, there were a ridiculous quantity!
 The walk itself was a perfect woodland adventure, but the mushrooms are really what brought it into fairytale territory." %}

 The lighting on the first day was quite overcast, which made for beautifully lit/even photos.
 The sun really came out on day 2, so the walk back was like a completely different hike seeing how the light fell - we walked through one section covered in yellow leaves, and I almost tripped over just staring at how we were suddenly bathed in color.